microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/azureauthorizationsystemresource.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an Azure resource in an Azure authorization system that you've onboarded to Permissions Management.
+Represents an Azure resource in an Azure authorization system onboarded to Permissions Management.

 Inherits from [authorizationSystemResource](../resources/authorizationsystemresource.md).